TAP™ Hitting Target

 Providing players a means for developing ideal launch angles can transition to achieving rewarding results at the plate.
 Dayn Perry at CBS Sports wrote:

 "Balls that leave the bat at a vertical angle of between 10° and 30° lead to best offensive results.
 Hit it from 10° to 25° at the proper exit velocity, and you've likely ripped a line drive.
 Find the 25°-30° band (again, at proper exit speed), and you're in the home run territory."

 Add the Ball Coach™ radar behind the tee to measure exit speed and you have an economical training tool that can be used in close quarters indoors or out.

 Using the TAP™ Hitting Target to determine desired launch angle while measuring ball exit speed utilizing radar can provide a more complete picture of hitting performance.
-While absolute radar accuracy may not be achieved due to angle (cosine) error, the set-up provides an excellent way to measure the hitter’s performance against their own personal records and ensure exit speeds are consistent and stable.
-(True ball exit speed can be achieved when radar is set up behind the tee and the ball is hit a true 180° away from the tee with 0° launch angle from the radar.)
+While absolute radar accuracy may not be achieved due to angle (cosine) error, the setup provides an excellent way to measure the hitter's performance against their own personal records and ensure exit speeds are consistent and stable.
+True ball exit speed can be achieved when the radar is set up behind the tee and the ball is hit a true 180° away from the tee with a 0° launch angle from the radar.
 Individual hitting charts can easily be developed to track the results of every hit a player makes, giving an objective measurement of the player's development.

-The TAP™ Hitting Target is made of durable vinyl material measuring 72” X 72” and ships with twelve bungees included for easy attachment to nets.
-The device is designed for use when attached to nets, i.e. safety screens, batting tunnels, etc. and is not designed to be attached to hard surfaces or chain link fences.
+The TAP™ Hitting Target is made of durable vinyl material measuring 72" X 72" and ships with 12 bungees included for easy attachment to nets.
+The device is designed for use when attached to nets, i.e. safety screens, batting tunnels, etc., and is not designed to be attached to hard surfaces or chain link fences.
 Instructions for use are not included.